 This is a painful condition more common in men than women.
-It is in effect a friction burn known as chafing caused by constant rubbing of a T-shirt on the nipple.
-It is often more likely in cold and wet weather.
+It is in effect a friction burn, known as chafing, caused by constant rubbing of a T-shirt on the nipple.
+It is often more likely in cold and wet weather, particularly when running or exercising for long periods of time.
+There are simple ways you can prevent this chafing, which we describe below.

 Treatment of jogger's nipple